 Despite a entrenched social context, organisations can still have an influence on gender stereotypes within their walls.
 Go back to the list of behaviours and re-imagine them as organisational values.
 If you build a culture obsessed with winning for its own sake - and over 25% of FTSE100 organisations have ‘excellence’, ‘winning’ or ‘being the best’ as a corporate value - then you are promoting agentic behaviour.
 Build a hierarchical, individualistic and competitive environment and you go further still.

 A better understanding of this labyrinth will help us find a path to progress.
-I can’t think of any facet of gender inequality where the research wouldn't have an impact but I’ve outlined two examples below.
-You’ll find many of the effective answers don’t break our deeply ingrained expectations (changing minds), but work around them (changing context).
+I can’t think of any facet of gender inequality where the research wouldn't have an impact but I’ve outlined two examples below:

 Problem: Equal pay - Women are likely to be paid less than men for comparable roles.

-Traditional Response: Women must not be as good at negotiating their salary.
+Traditional Response: Women must need help negotiating their salary.
 Let’s offer some training.

 Rethinking with Gender Stereotypes: